Science Specialism

 Following A Levels many of our students choose science-based courses at university and Great Baddow High School promotes many vocational and enrichment opportunities, including STEM projects (Science, Technology, Engineering and Mathematics) to enrich learning experiences.

-Destinations for some of our students include:
+Destinations for some of our students in 2025 include:

-Zoology - Nottingham University.
+Zoology - Leeds University.

 STEM Activities